blahosyl/dinner-party/README.md

 ##### Tailored error messages

 Error messages also show the reason why user input is rejected (not a valid number, out of range, not "Y"or "N"), and remind the user what type of input is accepted for the question on the screen.

+### Code design

+When revising and refactorig code, I devote special attention to code design, beyond merely getting the functionalities to work.
+I worked to reduce redundancy and improve readability by utilizing Object Oriented Programming (OOP), reusing functions/methods and splitting up code into separate files where warranted.

+#### OOP

+The first version of the app consisted of independent functions being called in sequence.
+While this worked as intended, it lacked organization and scalability, so I decided to recfactor it by creating a module with 2 classes, `DishList` and `ShoppingList`, along with their respective methods and related (but independent) functions.
+These can be viewed in [`planner.py`](https://github.com/blahosyl/dinner-party/blob/main/planner.py).

+#### Pantry checker

+Developing [the pantry checker functionaliy](https://github.com/blahosyl/dinner-party/blob/main/planner.py#L248-L321) inspired a lot of restructuring, refactoring, splitting up functions and rethinking the logic.
+On the one hand, this significantly expanded the scope of the project compared to the MVP, but it had the added benefit of much cleaner and better code as a result, on top of the actual functionality (which is very relevant to real-life usage).

+##### Pantry checker features

+- handles floats without upper bound
+- measurements names are shown instead of abbreviations
+- removes ingredients with quantity less than 0
+- handles singular/plural quantities in the output message

+#### Y/N validator functions made general-purpose

+A relatively easy piece of refactoring involved creating [a general-purpose Y/N question validator function](https://github.com/blahosyl/dinner-party/blob/main/utilities.py#L15-L35).
+This takes a single parameter, the prompt text to be shown in the `input` block, and only accepts "Y" or "N" (and their lowercase versions) as valid inputs.

+#### Range validatior function made general purpose

+[The range validator function](https://github.com/blahosyl/dinner-party/blob/main/utilities.py#L38-L97) was much more labour intensive to generalize, as this also involved handling both integers and floats, ranges without an upper bound, and extensive customization of the out put message.

+#### File organization

+At the suggestion of my mentor and @nobe4, I split up my `run.py` file further, and created 2 dedicated files:
+- [`utilities.py`](https://github.com/blahosyl/dinner-party/blob/main/utilities.py) containing general-purpose functions (the input validators and `clear`)
+- [`gsheet.py`](https://github.com/blahosyl/dinner-party/blob/main/g.sheetpy) containing all functionalities related to interfacing with Google Sheets

 #### CRUD functionalities